 This style currently appears most prominently in my torn paper collage pieces.
 I create these by gluing tiny fragments of catalogs and magazines to a paper substrate.
 This medium appeals to me not only because of the intricate, detailed working process, but also in a conceptual way: useless items—the catalogs, obtain a greater meaning and become something more than they were before.
 Through this process, the ephemeral becomes permanent; the worthless becomes valuable.
 In a way, this transformation can be seen as mirroring a person’s personal journey through life: each small experience builds on previous experiences, eventually resulting in the depth and richness of a fully-formed individual.

 Recently I’ve been working in a more abstract style in my paintings, which I feel is a natural progression from my previous, realistic painting style.
-This abstract style emphasizes the lines, colors and patterns found in the animal.
+This abstract style emphasizes the lines, colors and patterns found in nature.
 A subset of this style is a series of pieces that escape the rigid confines of the canvas, transitioning into the 3D arena.

 Reflections: The Visual Echo exhibition (juried), 1650 Gallery, 2016